FlyingCaps/anu/project-report/readme.txt

 Additionally, adapt mainfile.tex according to your purposes.

 (2)
 Compilation: execute the makefile.
-Read the PDF (Section 4.2 Building the PDF) for further details.
+Read Section 4.2 "Building the PDF" of the pre-compiled for further details.
+(See next point!)

 (3)
-The template folder contains pre-compiled PDFs.
+The subfolder "pre-compiled-PDFs" contains pre-compiled PDFs.
-They are all (amost) identical, they just differ in:
-* the title page layout (there are two different designs)
-* the type of project (Honours thesis vs. 6 or 12 pt research project) So, only the very first page differs; it exists in four versions.

-(a)
+See the readme in that folder to check out what they are for.
+(But clearly you can use them to look up how to build the PDF in the first place!
+See previous point.)

+(3.a)
 Note that you can choose the layout of your preference (in the above-mentioned configuration file).

-(b)
+(3.b)
-Please, read this PDF completely!
+Please, read the PDF (see above) completely!
 It contains valuable advice on how to write a project report.
-Thus, keep the pre-compiled PDFs so you can look up the advice at any later stage.
+I advice to come back to this PDF even at later stages of the project (i.e., after you wrote some parts already) as odds are high you did not follow all the advice since it might not have been relevant to you yet.

 Pascal
 pascal.bercher@anu.edu.au

+1.00  - not sure how old that is. :) Approx early 2022.
+1.001 - 25.9.2022: only this readme was improved and some files were moved.